 Cloud Download will also be available in the recovery environment that appears if you cannot start your computer.
 You will be able to use the "Restore this computer" feature to download new files from Microsoft and reinstalling Windows, even if Windows is corrupted and cannot start.

-Lower reports that wireless in the recovery environment can be a problem and it depends on whether the computer manufacturer loads the drivers that can enable it or not.
+Lower says wireless connectivity in the recovery environment can be a problem, and it depends on whether the computer maker loads the drivers that can turn it on or not.